jettrajano/AZ-140ZH-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/readme.md

+# Repo Archived!
+This repo has been archived.
+Please refer to the new repo for this course at https://github.com/MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop.zh-cn.

 **Important Notice!**

 This repo was replaced by a [new repo](https://github.com/MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop.zh-cn) on 4 February 2022 .
 We're making this change to improve the localized version of this content and reduce the delta between English and localized content updates.